-8.2 Sensitive Information (APP 3.3 and 3.4)
+Only collect sensitive information with consent, unless an exception applies (APP 3.3 and 3.4)

 In general, a School must not collect sensitive information about an individual, unless an applicable exception applies.
-The definition of sensitive information is set out in Paragraph 2.3.
+The definition of sensitive information is set out in Paragraph 4.4 of Part A of this Manual.